Keeping the Dream Alive

 "Keeping the Dream Alive" is a 1988 song by German pop and rock band Münchener Freiheit – also known as Freiheit in English-speaking countries – taken from their album Fantasy.
 The music was written by Aron Strobel and Stefan Zauner with lyrics by Timothy Touchton and Curtis Briggs, and the song was arranged by Andrew Powell, Armand Volker and Stefan Zauner.
 It was recorded in Abbey Road Studios and mastered by Tonstudio Rico Sonderegger, with Volker as the producer.
 The performance by Münchener Freiheit with the London Symphony Orchestra included featuring additional vocals by the Jackson Singers.

 The song was originally recorded in German as "So lang' man Träume noch leben kann", and appeared on the album Fantasie.
 The lyrics were later translated into English and re-recorded to be released on CBS.

 An instrumental version under the original German-language title "So lang' man Träume noch leben kann" appeared in 1987 on Schenk Mir Eine Nacht - Ihre Schönsten Lovesongs.

 Charts

 It remains the band's only international hit, peaking at #14 in the UK Charts.
-Because it is the only charting hit of the band in the UK, it is generally considered as a one-hit wonder.
+Because it is the band's only charting hit in the UK, it is generally considered as a one-hit wonder and, due to its December release, a Christmas song, being featured on many Christmas compilation albums.